Experience Rome through the Tiber River

-Remember: the Tiber River saved the infants Romulus and Remus.
-They would later found the small goat herding community called Rome.
-And they relied on the River for water and defense.
-As Rome grew, the River ensured commercial growth as raw materials and goods were imported from further and further abroad.
-The River was part of Rome’s daily life for hundreds of years.
+Why dedicate a walking tour to the Tiber River?
+Well, according to ancient authors, the river saved the infants Romulus and Remus, who went on to found the small goat herding community called Rome.
+Locals then relied on the Tiber River for water and defense.
+As Rome grew, it ensured commercial growth as raw materials and goods were imported from further and further abroad.
+The river was part of Rome’s daily life for hundreds of years.
 Even after the decline of the Roman Empire, it was an enormous resource for the shrinking and economically depressed town.

-Rome’s connection with the Tiber was severed in the modern era.
-The Muraglioni, the tall stone embankments that flank it, are to blame.
+Rome’s connection with the Tiber was severed in the modern era, and the Muraglioni (the tall stone embankments that flank it) are to blame.
 They were built in the late 1800 / early 1900s to prevent flooding.
-It seemed like a good idea at the time: Italy had just been united and Rome, the new country’s capital, risked flooding.
+It seemed like a good idea at the time!
+After all, Italy had just been united and Rome, the new country’s capital, still flooded.
 The embankments stopped that, but at the cost of amputating the city from its former life support system.

-Energetic visitors will continue with Castel Sant’Angelo.
+Energetic visitors will end our walking tour of the Tiber River with Castel Sant’Angelo.
 The Angel Castle, completed as one sees it today in the 1500s, is built on top of the Emperor Hadrian’s massive Mausoleum.
 The history and symbolism of the Mausoleum is fascinating, while the artwork in the Castle is top-notch.
 The view from the upper deck almost rival those of Saint Peter’s Dome!